 "Many are willing to reign with Christ, but they would not be willing to suffer with him; many would be willing to wear a crown of glory like him, but not the crown of thorns; many would be willing to put on the robes of splendor which will be worn in heaven, but not the scarlet robe of contempt and mockery."

 So many today want the position without the sacrifice.
 Many want to be called apostles and prophets but do not want the true burden those offices hold.
 Many want the appearance of super-spirituality without the relationship with Christ that is required.
 Realize what Jesus went through beloved.
 Flogged with weapons designed to rip the skin off of your back.
 Thorns shoved into his head until the blood dripped into His eyes.
 His beard ripped out.
 Forced then to carry a cross weighing upwards of 100 pounds -- carrying the very instrument He knew would be used to kill Him.
-All the while suffering the taunts and mockery of those around Him.
+All the while suffering the taunts and mocking of all around Him.
 The very people He was dying for -- ridiculing Him as He marched to His death.
 Oh Reverend, don't talk to me about the blood!
 I want a soft and easy bloodless religion!
 Let's be honest with ourselves.
 We can get upset if someone is sitting in our regular pew spot!
 I know people who have left churches because their feelings were hurt!
 Barnes Notes continues: